Operations

 Category Points How is it determined?

-Per Hour of Flight +1
+Per Hour of Flight +1 Awarded for each hour of completed flight time.

-Per 50 Nautical Miles of Flight +1
+Per 50 Nautical Miles of Flight +1 Awarded for every 50 nautical miles flown.

-Exceed 250kts under 10,000 ft for more than 2 minutes
+Exceed 250kts under 10,000 ft

-Only applicable when aircraft MTOW is less than 300,000lbs (136,077kgs).
+Only applicable to aircraft with MTOW less than 300,000lbs (136,077kgs).

 Overspeed